Guide

 Practical approaches that work:

 • Build a template library.
 Write your capability statement, WHS policy, and standard tender responses once.
 Tweak them for each new submission.
-After three or four tenders, you will have answers for most common questions ready to go.
+After a few tenders, you can build answers for common questions and keep improving them.

 • Keep a project log.
 After every job, write a short summary: client, scope, value, outcome.
 When a tender asks for relevant experience, you pick from the log instead of writing from memory.